This post contains affiliate links.

 Start slow.
 Begin blending on low speed, then increase to fully break down fresh spinach and fibrous fruit.

-Suggested Swaps + Healthy Additions
+Suggested Swaps + Add-Ins

 This mango spinach smoothie is easy to customize based on taste and nutrition goals.

-- Swap mango: Use frozen pineapple for a bright, tangy tropical twist or frozen peaches for a low sugar alternative.
+- Swap mango: Use frozen pineapple for a bright, tangy tropical twist or frozen peaches for a low sugar fruit alternative.

 - Leave out the spinach: if you prefer a fruit smoothies with protein.